nikhil-mallik/uiKitDemo/README.md

   - **Table View**: Used for displaying user lists.
   - **Dropdowns**: Utilizes UITableViews embedded in dropdown views (`countryTableViewOutlet`, `stateTableViewOutlet`, `cityTableViewOutlet`) to display selectable items.
   - **Labels and Buttons**: Updates UI elements (`selectedCountryNameLbl`, `selectedStateNameLbl`, `selectedCityNameLbl`, `allSelectedFieldLbl`) based on user selection.
+  - **Search Bar**: Adds a `UISearchBar` to the table view headers for filtering country, state, and city names.

 - **Data Binding**
   - **Event Handling**: The ViewModels use closures to handle events such as loading, data loaded, errors, and navigation.
 This allows for reactive updates to the UI based on the state of the data.
   - **Combine Framework**: Uses Combine publishers and subscribers (`@Published`, `sink`) in the ViewModel to update UI components reactively.

+## Improvements

+1. **Search Functionality**
+   - Integrated UISearchBar to filter the data displayed in the table views for countries, states, and cities
+   - Implemented functions to filter data based on the search text and show filtered results in the table view.
+   - Added functionality to clear the search bar and display original data when the search bar is empty.
+   - Made the search bar the table header for each table view.

+2. **Code Performance and Readability**:
+   - Reduced the number of API calls by optimizing data fetching strategies.
+   - Broke down long functions into smaller, more manageable ones for better readability and maintainability.
+   - Added comments and MARK directives to organize code sections and improve readability.

+3. **User Experience**:
+   - Added a custom loader to show during data loading, enhancing user experience.
+   - Displayed error messages when data fetching fails, providing feedback to users.
+   - Implemented a global custom loader class for UIView and UIButton to standardize the loading experience across the app.

 ## Screens